Estimate Time7 min

 3. Time your short-term goals to earn more

-If your emergency fund is all set, you may want to consider investing a portion of your extra cash for short-term savings goals that have a defined time horizon.
+If your emergency savings is all set, you may want to consider investing a portion of your extra cash for short-term savings goals that have a defined time horizon.
 If they don't, keep it in cash equivalents just like you do with your emergency savings.

 Certificate of deposit (CD).
 CDs, which are FDIC-insured, let you lock in interest rates over a predefined term, such as 3 months or a year.
 They may pay a slightly higher yield than other FDIC-insured options (see the latest brokered CD rates).

 But there's a catch: You'll have to pay penalties if you withdraw your funds early.
 "Remember that CDs are not fully liquid," says Padamsee.
 "They can give a slightly higher yield, but this only works if you don't plan to dip into the money before the term is up."
-That means that while CDs are not ideal for storing your full emergency fund, they work well if you can anticipate when you'll need the money.
+That means that while CDs are not ideal for storing your full emergency savings, they work well if you can anticipate when you'll need the money.

 4. Consider long-term investments